FIN-030: Purchases of Goods and ServicesDate: 02/10/2017 Status: Final

-All purchases of goods and/or services made with University funds which are necessary, reasonable, and directly related to the goals and mission of the University.
+All purchases of goods,services, and travel expenses made with University funds which are necessary, reasonable, and directly related to the goals and mission of the University.

 The procedural method by which University departments may request the purchase of Goods and/or Services that require processing by Procurement and Supplier Diversity Services (PSDS).
 Purchase requisitions are generally used for situations including, but not limited to: high dollar value purchases; vendor documents requiring University signature; or restricted goods and/or services where a purchase order is not automatically created by the University department.

 Any entity that supplies goods or services.

 An activity in which labor is the major factor and not merely incidental to the production, acquisition, and/or delivery of a good.

 In order to obtain high quality goods and services at a reasonable price, the University’s procurement policy is to seek competition to the maximum feasible degree and conduct all purchases in an open, fair, and impartial manner with administrative efficiency.
 The University recognizes the benefit gained in terms of administrative time and pricing when University-wide contracts are utilized for commonly procured goods and strongly encourages the use of such strategically-sourced contracts.
 University resources may be used for official purchases only.